Granville P. Meade Scholarship:

 HEAV reviews all homeschool scholarship applications and selects five finalists.

-Homeschool applications must be postmarked no later than March 27, 2020, and mailed to the following address:
+Homeschool applications must be submitted via the online portal no later than March 5, 2021.

-In order to receive the four-year scholarship, students must remain enrolled in a Virginia college or university and maintain a minimum 2.5 GPA each semester.
+In order to receive the four-year scholarship, students must remain enrolled in a Virginia college or university and maintain a minimum GPA of 2.5 each semester.